Blosc/c-blosc2/ANNOUNCE.md

 ## What is new?

-This is a maintenance release.
-We have fixed some additional security issues discovered by OSS-Fuzz.
+This is a hotfix release.
+We have fixed some additional security issues discovered by OSS-Fuzz, and reported as CVEs in CVE-2024-3203 and CVE-2024-3204.
+An upgrade for production (and specially, shared) environments is strongly recommended.

 For more info, please see the release notes in: